 Whole school In Service Training (INSET) training is devoted to SEND when necessary.
 The INCo provides feedback from courses and meetings regularly in staff meetings.
-The INCo meets with the assistants at least once per half term.
+The INCo meets with the teaching assistants at least once per half term.
+The INCo also deploys TAs to support pupils with SEND through intervention groups which usually run in the afternoons.